Pittsburgh Dog Bite Lawyers Represent Victims of Animal Attacks

 For people who require medical care after an attack, dog bites are serious.
 Representing clients throughout Western Pennsylvania, Phil DiLucente & Associates, LLC advocates against animal owners responsible for the damage caused by their pets.
 If you’re dealing with physical injuries and emotional trauma because someone failed to maintain control of their dog, you can rely on our attorneys to advocate against defendants, their lawyers and insurance companies so that you can collect the payment you are entitled to for your injuries.

 Diligent firm pursues reimbursement for clients’ medical bills

-Various different types of physical harm can result from a dog bite, and our personal injury attorneys seek justice on behalf of plaintiffs who have suffered:
+Various different types of physical harm can result from a dog bite, and our personal injury lawyers seek justice on behalf of plaintiffs who have suffered:

 - Puncture wounds — Bites that break the skin could cause cuts and severe bleeding.
 These injuries should be treated quickly in order to minimize the possibility of infection.